mwender/myndyou-extras/README.md

  */
 ```

+# JSON Files Prefetching #

+This plugin automatically generates `<link rel="prefetch">` tags for all JSON files in the Media Library.
+This helps improve page performance by prefetching JSON resources that may be needed on the frontend.

+Features:
+* Queries all JSON files from the Media Library.
+* Outputs prefetch tags in the `<head>` of the frontend pages.
+* Caches results using the WP Transient API to minimize database queries.
+* Automatically refreshes the cache when a new JSON file is uploaded.

 ## Changelog ##

+### 0.7.0 ###
+* Adding prefetching for JSON files.

 ### 0.6.3 ###
 * Updating CSS classes on Team Members from `col-md-3` to `col-sm-3 col-xs-6`.
 This means we have 4 columns of Team Members at tablet and larger screen sizes and 2 columns at sizes below tablet.